Nekroze/SMTPish/README.md

 Converts old school email into some more modern forms of communication such as slack or kafka.

+Providing a an SMTP service that will take in messages without authentication or security (on its own) and convert them into messages for one or multiple target destinations, such as slack.

 ## Design

 ### Supervision Tree